-These amended and restated consolidated financial statements are presented using the Company's functional currency, which is the Canadian dollar.
+These consolidated financial statements are presented using the Company's functional currency, which is the Canadian dollar.
 Each entity of the Company determines its own functional currency, and the financial statement items of each entity are measured using that functional currency.
 Functional currency is the currency of the primary economic environment in which the entity operates.